How much does a private detective surety bond cost in South Carolina?

 The South Carolina Law Enforcement Division requires private detectives to post $10,000 surety bonds.

 These bonds are issued instantly for just $100—no credit check required!
-Get started now!
+Simply click the Buy Now button below to visit our secure payment portal to purchase your bond online today.

 |Bond Type||Bond Amount||Cost|